-It was considered that if surface water could be passed through the downstream end of the system quicker to the other side of the Railway Embankment and out towards Butlins then this may alleviate the bottleneck of surface water flow.
-However, the results of the direct rainfall modelling show that all Do Something Options have a limited effect on reducing flood risk in the study area.
-Table 4 shows that, when compared to the Do Minimum Option, the properties flooded under the Do Something options increase or remain the same.
-This indicates that the Do Something options have no affect on reducing flood risk and actually increases the flood risk to some properties.
-This could be due to the uncertainties of the application of direct rainfall modelling results to properties and the sensitivity of the model to the shallow flood depths which occur over this large study area.
+The results of the direct rainfall modelling show that both Do Something options have a limited effect on reducing flood risk in the study area.
+When compared to the Do Minimum option, the number of properties flooded under the Do Something options remains the same or decreases slightly.
+This could be due to uncertainties of the application of direct rainfall modelling results to properties and the sensitivity of the model to the shallow flood depths.